Tiffany-Bergett/Data_projects_TripleTen/Vacation Rental Market/README.md

 # File Title: nyc.airbnb.data_v1.3.29_2023.10.21

 This was my first project I worked on in the TripleTen Business Intelligence Analytics Program.
 It was an independent project designed to showcase what I have learned for Advanced Spreadsheets.
+This project is about analyzing Airbnb listings in Manhattan, NYC to help a client decide what type of vacation rental property to invest in.

 [<img src="https://github.com/Tiffany-Bergett/Data_projects_TripleTen/blob/main/Images/Project1Pic.png" alt="First Sheet of Project">](https://docs.google.com/spreadsheets/d/1-BA2THPUa9GJlQce1T_tnS487xvcGe3LJv34cnminzI/edit?usp=sharing)